Environments

 Create an Environment

-- From the Application overview, select the name of the Application you’d like to create an environment with.
+- From the Applications overview , select the name of the Application you’d like to create an Environment for.

-button. - Enter the following details and choose Create to create a new environment.
+- Enter the following details and choose Create to create a new Environment.

 - From the Environment type dropdown, choose an Environment type.